Falls to Hotham Alpine Crossing project

 When will the project be complete?

-Subject to on-ground assessments and construction industry conditions, construction will begin in 2023 and is expected to be completed in 2024.
+Subject to on-ground assessments and construction industry conditions, construction will begin Summer 2024/2025 and is expected to be completed in late 2025.

 Will there be significant environmental impacts because of the project?